-- → Monitored and reviewed the continued implementation of those elements of the Group's Code of Business Ethics reserved for review by the committee, as well as the supporting framework of the Business Integrity Policy. - → Reviewed Mondi's competition compliance programme. - → Reviewed the committee's terms of reference, performance and work programme.
+- → Monitored and reviewed the continued implementation of those elements of the Group's Code of Business Ethics reserved for review by the committee, as well as the supporting framework of the Business Integrity Policy. - → Reviewed the legal and compliance risks faced by the Group. - → Reviewed Mondi's competition compliance programme. - → Reviewed the committee's terms of reference, performance and work programme.